Skip to content

 In most cases, the issue is not training alone — it is access.

 Once a dog successfully reaches the litter box, the behavior can become self-reinforcing.
 The scent, taste, and novelty reward the action, making repeat attempts more likely.
-Over time, even well-trained dogs may return to the litter box if opportunity remains available.
-In multi-pet homes, access opportunity is often the driving factor.
+Over time, even well-trained dogs may return to the litter box if the opportunity remains available.
+In multi-pet homes, physical access is often the driving factor behind the behavior.

 For a deeper look at behavioral patterns and health considerations, see our guide on how to stop dogs from eating cat poop.